Filomeno do Nascimento Vieira Dias

 Filomeno do Nascimento Vieira Dias (born 18 April 1958) is an Angolan prelate of the Catholic Church who has been Archbishop of Luanda since 2015; he was an auxiliary bishop there from 2003 to 2005.
 He was Bishop of Cabinda from 2005 to 2014, where his lack of identification with the province and its separatist movement initially made his appointment controversial and he was only installed after sixteen months.

 Family background

-Vieira Dias belongs to an illustrious Angolan family with strong links to the People's Movement for the Liberation of Angola (MPLA).
+Vieira Dias belongs to a well-known Angolan family with strong links to the People's Movement for the Liberation of Angola (MPLA).
 He is the cousin once removed of General Hélder Vieira Dias, known as “Kopelipa,” a member of the inner circle of José Eduardo dos Santos, who was president of Angola from 1979 to 2017.
 He is also the great-nephew of the musician and political activist Liceu Vieira Dias, who was a founder of the band Ngola Ritmos as well as of the MPLA, and the cousin once removed of musician Ruy Mingas, who wrote the music for "Angola Avante", Angola's national anthem.